BSP cuts key policy rate by 0.25% to 4.75%

-The Bangko Sentral ng Pilipinas (BSP) has lowered its key policy interest rate by 0.25 percentage point to 4.75 percent, surprising many as inflation remains below target.
+The Bangko Sentral ng Pilipinas (BSP) unexpectedly lowered its key policy interest rate by 0.25 percentage point to 4.75 percent, marking the lowest rate in three years.

 Topics in this story